dkhopade/tap-cartographer-workshop/workshop/workshop/content/exercises/delivery.md

       deployment:
         resource: source-provider
 ```
-As you can see, the configuration of the ClusterDeliveries looks similar to ClusterSupplychain.
-You can specify the type of Deliverable they accept through the `spec.selector`, `spec.selectorMatchExpressions`, and `selectorMatchFields` fields and all of the resources via `spec.resources`.
+As you can see, the configuration of the `ClusterDeliveries` looks similar to `ClusterSupplyChain`.
+You can specify the type of `Deliverable` they accept through the `spec.selector`, `spec.selectorMatchExpressions`, and `selectorMatchFields` fields and all of the resources via `spec.resources`.

-ClusterSourceTemplates and ClusterTemplates are valid for ClusterDelivery.
-It additionally has the resource ClusterDeploymentTemplates.
-Delivery can cast the values from a ClusterSourceTemplate so that they may be consumed by a ClusterDeploymentTemplate.
+`ClusterSourceTemplates` and `ClusterTemplates` are valid for `ClusterDelivery`.
+It additionally has the resource `ClusterDeploymentTemplates`. `Delivery` can cast the values from a `ClusterSourceTemplate` so that they may be consumed by a `ClusterDeploymentTemplate`.

-Like for the Supply Chain, we will use the [Flux](https://fluxcd.io) Source Controller to watch our GitOps repository for changes.
+As in the case of `ClusterSupplyChain`, we will use the [Flux](https://fluxcd.io) Source Controller to watch our GitOps repository for changes.
 ```editor:append-lines-to-file
 file: custom-supply-chain/custom-delivery-source-template.yaml
 text: |2